Funding and Supporting Schools

 Affordable housing is a critical need for our community and will be an important focus for me.
 By that, I mean we need a variety of levels of housing that is affordable – rentals, “starter” homes, senior housing, you name it.
 At the state level, we need to allow local governments to have more control and options to address housing and rental costs based on the needs of their communities.
 We need to incentivize and fund affordable housing (I’m really glad to see Governor Sisolak investing our federal recovery money here!), and we need to support policies that will incentivize more private development of affordable housing.

 My focus will always be local and targeted on workers and small business owners here.
 I appreciate the value that bringing big companies and industries to the state has done for diversifying our economy and creating jobs.
 And now, I want us to focus on growing our local businesses and supporting our workers.

 As a breast cancer survivor, I’m keenly aware of what having good healthcare means.
 I also know how much we face a mental healthcare crisis in our country and community.
-We need to help recruit more doctors and specialists, bring down the general price of healthcare, and find ways to make medicine itself more affordable.
+We need to help recruit more mental health practitioners and explore innovative methods of delivery such as telehealth.
+The same is true for doctors, specialists, and other healthcare professionals.
+We also need to find ways to lower the cost of prescription drugs and healthcare for our seniors.
 We have serious needs in this area, and I’m committed to finding ways to address those needs.

 At the school district, we put a huge emphasis on sustainability with our new schools and school repairs, such as ground source heat pumps and hundreds of millions of dollars on improvements to save water and electricity.
 We need all our governments to lead the way in green energy and sustainable building, which will be a focus for me.